 Expulsion from the University is the permanent termination of an individual’s status as a student, with the loss of all rights and privileges appurtenant thereto.
 If a Judicial Panel recommends expulsion from the University, the case will be automatically reviewed by the Provost.
 The Provost has the option of supporting the recommendation of expulsion or imposing lesser sanctions.
 A student who is expelled from Stanford University may not seek reinstatement (see the Office of Community Standards web site).

 To return to graduate study after the discontinuation of a degree program, the student may be required to apply for reinstatement (if returning to the same degree program) or admission (if applying to a different program).
 Both applications require payment of a fee.
 In some circumstances, reinstatement may not be permitted, or may be permitted with conditions.

 1.2.1 Reinstatement after Failure to Register or Be Placed on Approved Leave, or after a Voluntary Withdrawal

-A completed and department-approved Application for Reinstatement in Graduate Study must be received in the Graduate Admissions Office, along with necessary documents and a reinstatement fee, on or before the first day of the term in which reenrollment is requested.
+A completed and department-approved Application for Reinstatement in Graduate Study must be received in the Graduate Admissions Office, along with necessary documents, on or before the first day of the term in which reenrollment is requested.
 After this date, the application will be processed for the subsequent term.
 Departments or programs may require earlier deadlines.